mozilla/skywriter/docs/embedding/building.html.markdown

     to search for plugins.
 These paths are added to the beginning of the search path.
 The directories within the "plugins" directory in the current directory are automatically added to the end of the search path.

+## Using Bespin with your own jQuery ##

+Bespin uses jQuery for utility functions.
+Additionally, some Bespin plugins use various jQuery plugins for higher-level user interface widgets.
+If you are already using jQuery on your page, you can set jquery="global" in your manifest file, and you will end up with a smaller Bespin build that does not include jQuery.

+*Important Note*: you should ensure that the Bespin plugins that use jQuery plugins do not interfere with jQuery plugins that you are using elsewhere on your page.

 ## Writing Your Own Plugins ##